AssortedFantasy/gooseworks/content/about/index.md

 description: "About GooseWorks"
 ---

-# About GooseWorks
+## About GooseWorks

-Welcome to GooseWorks, a blog focused on projects, technology, and creative endeavors.
+Welcome to GooseWorks, a web blog focused on projects, technology, and creative endeavors.

 ## What You'll Find Here